psfoley/openfl/docs/tutorial.docker.rst

   -f Dockerfile \
   .

-3. Copy over authentication files.
+3. (Only if not on the aggregator machine) Copy over authentication files.
 Create a directory, then copy the files: ca.cert local.cert and local.key (from the machine running the aggregator and created during step 4 of 'Start an Aggregator' above) into this directory.
 Of course this is not standard practice, but is for testing